phase1geo/tke/plugins/open_glob/README.md

 # What is this?

-The `open_glob` plugin allows you to open files from sidebar's directory.
+The `open_glob` plugin allows you to open files from the sidebar's directory.

 The files are open recursively, according to the glob patterns.